Note: There is a special application and deadline for this program.

 - All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
 All international students and students who speak English as a second language must pass a Test of English as a Foreign Language (TOEFL).

 - Drug screen (per admitting institution protocol)

-Students will be ranked and selected based on required general education course GPA and LPN STEP (comprehensive exam) scores.
-Students must comply with the admission requirements set forth by the admitting institution in addition to the ARNEC requirements.
+Students will be ranked and selected based on required general education course GPA and NACE (comprehensive exam) scores.
+Students must comply with the admission requirements set forth by the admitting institution in addition to the ARNEC entrance requirements.

 Applicants that are selected for admission must notify the ARNEC institution that they will be attending to verify and accept placement.
 Upon acceptance into the program, the student must provide the following:

 - Current American Heart Association: Healthcare Provider CPR course (AHA/BLS-HCP)

 - Verification of the following immunizations: varicella (or titer proving immunity), influenza, and Hep B (must be completed/started or a Waiver Claim Form signed that the Hepatitis B series has been completed, started or declined).